airmast/airmast.github.io/src/pages/camadapter/1-assembly/1-jetson.rst

 Stabilization
 -------------

 In order to stabilize the gimbal against drone inclination one need to use separate AHRS device.
 One may use a flight controller for that purposes.
-There is a special software which gets attitude information from autopilot and sends it to CamAdater.
+There is a special software which gets attitude information from autopilot and sends it to CamAdapter.
 See `attitude-feeder application <https://github.com/airmast/attitude-feeder>`__ for details.